 We will show you how to improve your app with easy but useful animations in Android apps.
 Before showing examples, we will discuss what you can gain by adding microinteractions to your app.

 Animations improve communication and make it easier to understand what is happening on the device.
-They make an app more pleasurable to use and and give the impression of a well-built app.
+They make an app more pleasurable to use and give the impression of a well-built app.
 This in turn will make your users use your app more often, and be more active and involved with it.
-Consequently they will use your app for longer, increasing your retention rate as well making it more likely they will recommend it to their friends and increasing your user numbers.
+Consequently, they will use your app for longer, increasing your retention rate as well making it more likely they will recommend it to their friends and increasing your user numbers.

 These are advantages of microinteractions so it’s time to see some examples!